PronovixOutlearn/outlearn-d8coder/modules/applying.md

 ## Writing custom fields in Drupal 8

+Learning the Field API should start with the easiest things like custom fields and formatters.

 <!-- @link, "url": "http://capgemini.github.io/drupal/writing-custom-fields-in-drupal-8/", "text" : "I have written at least one custom formatter", "title" : "Writing custom fields in Drupal 8", "description" : "Fields are the data entry points to a web application.
 Usually, they provide HTML elements and may be responsible for any manipulation of data before it goes into and comes out of the application" -->

 ## Creating pseudo-fields in Drupal 8

+The second step in learning the Field API is working with pseudo fields.

 <!-- @link, "url": "http://www.webomelette.com/creating-pseudo-fields-drupal-8", "text" : "I have understood how to create a custom pseudo field", "title" : "Creating pseudo-fields in Drupal 8", "description" : "Pseudo-fields are simple display fields that you can control from the display settings of a particular entity type" -->